-MASS MEDIA IN GREAT BRITAIN, POLITICS, PIN-UPS, AND PROPAGANDA
+CCJN 3345 (3).
+MASS MEDIA IN GREAT BRITAIN, POLITICS, PIN-UPS, AND PROPA-GANDA.
 Explores the interaction between power, politics, and mass media in Great Britain; the history of the media in Great Britain; the health (or lack thereof) of mass media today and its impact on politics and popular culture; and how journalists report the news abroad and in the United States.
 Daily assignments include examination of newspapers and broadcast and Internet news available in the U.K. Students write papers based on visits to renowned sites such as the British Library and the Imperial War Museum.
 British journalists, scholars, and foreign correspondents present guest lectures.
 Final class projects that include papers and class presentations involve group studies in specialized areas of British media.
-(SMU-in-London program only.)
+(SMU-in-London only.)

-PHOTOJOURNALISM
+CCJN 3357 (3).
+PHOTOJOURNALISM.
 Training in the techniques and execution of digital photojournalism including computer processing of images.
 Students will learn to produce digital photojournalism and have the opportunity to generate photographic images for the division's convergence website.
 Three lecture hours and one 1.5-hour lab per week.

-NEW MEDIA NEWS
+CCJN 3358 (3).
+NEW MEDIA NEWS.
 Focuses on using new media presentation methods and design skills to produce new forms of communication for news outlets.
-Three lecture hours and one 1.5-hour lab per week.
-Prerequisite: CCJN 2380.
+Prerequisite: CCJN 2380 or 3330.

-COMPUTER ASSISTED REPORTING
+CCJN 3360 (3).
+COMPUTER ASSISTED REPORTING.
 Emphasizes a hands-on approach through the gathering and organizing of computerized data.
 Students learn techniques for locating, retrieving and verifying information from electronic sources including libraries, research institutions, government documents, databases, court cases and experts.
 Prerequisite: CCJN 2313.
 Restricted to majors and minors only.

-MAGAZINE WRITING
+CCJN 3362 (3).
+MAGAZINE WRITING.
 Introduces the diverse world of magazines.
 Students study exceptional magazine feature writing (profiles, narratives, analytical pieces, etc.) and practice feature magazine reporting and writing to prepare for professional work in the industry.
 Prerequisite: CCJN 2313.
 Restricted to majors and minors only.

-INVESTIGATIVE REPORTING
+CCJN 3365 (3).
+INVESTIGATIVE REPORTING.
 Intensive introduction to the art of generating original news ideas about issues of public significance; developing critical news judgment; unearthing often difficult-to-access information; and organizing the information into focused, well-documented, and compelling stories.
 Prerequisite: CCJN 2313.
 Restricted to majors and minors only.

-FASHION JOURNALISM
+CCJN 3370 (3).
+FASHION JOURNALISM.
 Intensive training on reporting and writing for journalism outlets with a focus on fashion.
 Coursework includes producing spot news and short fashion features for student media.
 Field trips to meet with Dallas fashion writers and other fashion media professionals.
 Prerequisite: CCJN 2103 or 2303.

-FEATURE WRITING
+CCJN 3382 (3).
+FEATURE WRITING.
 Emphasizes the conceptual and technical skills needed to develop one's own voice, to bring a literary quality to one's journalism, and to produce professional-level descriptive pieces and features for various media.
 Prerequisite: CCJN 2313.
 Restricted to majors and minors only.

-BROADCAST I

-Builds on skills learned in CCJN 2304, with more emphasis on deadline-driven, original, campus-based reporting and broadcast producing.
+CCJN 3385 (3).
+BROADCAST I. Builds on skills learned in CCJN 2304, with more emphasis on deadline-driven, original, campus-based reporting and broadcast producing.
 Students learn how to assign coverage; to enterprise original story ideas; and to write cogent broadcast stories and turn them in on deadline using video, and/or set debriefs, as well as Web components.
 Convergence laboratory required.
 Prerequisites: CCJN 2304, 2312.

-LITERARY JOURNALISM
+CCJN 3390 (3).
+LITERARY JOURNALISM.
 Students explore and analyze nonfiction through roundtable discussion, book reviews and creative writing.
 Course requires heavy reading with an emphasis on books and essays of the last 100 years.
 Prerequisite: Sophomore standing.

-HISTORY OF JOURNALISM
+CCJN 3396 (3).
+HISTORY OF JOURNALISM.
 The story of how American journalism became what it is today.
 The course emphasizes the people and events that transformed the media from the colonial printer into 21st century media conglomerates.
 Prerequisite: Sophomore standing.